Sneaky-developer2/jalalJamalXD/README.md

-- 👋 Hi, I’m @jalalJamalXD
+- 👋 Hi, I’m @sneaky developer
 - 🌱 I’m currently learning django
 - 📫 How to reach me?? no way!!